Shnatsel/wondermagick/BENCHMARKS.md

 We compare `wondermagick` against `imagemagick` in their default configurations.
 This includes a ~5% performance penalty from the hardened memory allocator that `wondermagick` defaults to.

 Note that you could improve the performance of both of them using arcane compilation flags.
-We're not going to do that here for either project.
+We're not going to do that here.
 The point of this comparison is to show what kind of performance you might expect by simply installing a distribution package.

 ### Resizing JPEG